ensdomains/ethregistrar/README.md

 ## Contracts

-The registrar is separated into several components for simplicity, modularity, and privilege minimisation.
+The registrar is separated into several components for simplicity, modularity, and privilege minimization.

 ### [BaseRegistrar](https://github.com/ensdomains/ethregistrar/blob/master/contracts/BaseRegistrarImplementation.sol)